AdamSpitz/AdamSpitz.github.io/_posts/2021-08-08-current-institutions.markdown

 I think this is something that I was reluctant to admit to myself.
 I am definitely not the radical type who says things like "fuck the system."
 I'm much more of a centrist.
 I can see that our civilization is in some ways amazingly good, and I generally roll my eyes at angry, ungrateful people (especially the twenty-year-old politically-engaged activist/protester types) who don't understand or appreciate that.

+(In particular, I want to say that I am very much not on board with either the socialist/communist "profit is bad" types or the social-justice/political-correctness "America is racist" types.
+That stuff is just nonsense.)

 But still...
 I have to admit that I don't have a lot of confidence in a lot of our core institutions these days.
 I think it would be a massive mistake to throw out the baby with the bathwater, but I do have a growing sense of dissatisfaction.

   - I don't trust our government.
 The people who win elections are *not* our best and brightest.
 And more than that, we've got what Balaji Srinivasan describes as a "51% democracy": at any particular moment, nearly half the citizens hate the government.